Hotfast123/Solar-System-War/README.md

 - Loops and Arrays
 - Functions
 - Dynamic Memory Allocation
-- If and else Statements
+- If and Else Statements
-- Ints, Bool, Char, String,
+- Int, Bool, Char and String